 WordPress has made it easy for you to add your Favicon since V4.3.
 All you have to do is go to Appearance > Customize > Site Identity > Site Icon.
 Once you create your Favicon in the recommended size of 512 pixels x 512 pixels, you upload it, and WordPress takes it from there.

 When creating your Favicon at the size of 512 x 512 pixels, it is easy to forget that your Favicon will display in most cases at 16 x 16 pixels in search.
 That's a huge difference.

-I see Favicons all the time that are not legible, are not representative of the site they are attached too and just plain old don't make sense.
+I see Favicons that are not legible, are not representative of the site they are attached to, and plain old don't make sense.
 Your Favicon is going to represent you and your business.
 This means if you chose an icon for your Favicon, that icon is on your website and is part of all your other marketing efforts.